PROFILE: Dr. Dineo Skosana shapes justice through memory, land and scholarship

 Paige Harvey taking the Miss Soweto 2023 crown.
 Photo: Supplied

 One of the most impactful moments for Harvey was when she spoke to a group of schoolgirls about self-worth and purpose during Miss Soweto 2023.
 “One of them later told me that hearing my story gave her courage to apply for university,” she recalls.
-“That moment reminded me why I do pageantry – it isn’t just about the crown, it’s about connection,” said Harvey
+“That moment reminded me why I do pageantry – it isn’t just about the crown, it’s about connection,” said Harvey.

-Harvey’s advice to young women pursuing multiple passions is simple: “Don’t let society box you in.
+Her advice to young women pursuing multiple passions is simple: “Don’t let society box you in.
 You are allowed to do many things – smart, stylish, strategic, soft.
 Own every facet of your identity and don’t be afraid to show up fully.”

 As she looks to the future, Harvey Paige hopes to continue competing on international stages and using her platform to spotlight youth empowerment and African excellence.
 She envisions a career that merges diplomacy, media and humanitarianism.